 The most common side effects for all these medications are headaches while lesser but still common side effects include rashes, redness of the skin, a decreased sensitivity in touch and feeling of the skin, and even a change in the sense of taste.3 Other possible symptoms may include nausea, vomiting, painful menstrual period, diarrhea, loose stools, gas, tiredness, and tingling in either the hands or feet.4

 Though unnerving, none of the preceding side effects merit additional professional attention unless they persist.
-Seek immediate medical re-evaluation if experiencing pain, numbness, stinging, or burning as consequence of using any herpes medication.3
+Seek immediate medical re-evaluation if experiencing pain, numbness, stinging, or burning as a consequence of using any herpes medication.3

 Keep all medicines sealed and stored away from moist, hot, or freezing environments as well as away from direct sunlight and out of the reach of children.
-Combined, these factors make the bathroom one of the poorest places to store medicine.4
+Combined, these factors make the bathroom one of the poorest places to store the medicine.4

 For people who are facing the likelihood of a lifelong herpes infection, these drugs are an important tool that can improve their quality of life.
 Acyclovir, Valacyclovir, Penciclovir, and Famciclovir work to decrease the severity, intensity, and duration of outbreaks and are available in a variety of dosing strategies (depending on the preference of the patient and doctor).
 It must be stressed again that, while these drugs do provide significant improvements in the lives of people infected with herpes, there remains no cure for this condition.
 Even so, being a carrier of the herpes virus will not prevent you from engaging in sexual activities altogether.
 So long as proper precautions are taken, coupled with full disclosure to all future sex partners, there is no reason one cannot achieve a fulfilled, caring, romantic, and responsible sexual life.